McCormick & Schmick's: History

 On April 4, 2011, Tilman J. Fertitta, who was already the company's single largest individual shareholder (less than 10%), made a bid to take McCormick & Schmick's private, offering $9.25 per share for the company's outstanding shares, a 30 percent premium over its April 1 closing price.
 An offer of $8.75 per share was accepted by McCormick & Schmick's board in November 2011, with the purchase expected to be completed by January 2012.
-Operations would be merged into Landry's Restaurants, though Fertitta expected to "keep some sort of an office in Portland."
+Operations would be merged into Landry's Restaurants.
+However, Fertitta expected to "keep some sort of an office in Portland."
 The sale to the conglomerate was completed in January 2012, and the once publicly traded company was removed from the NASDAQ exchange after trading under the MSSR symbol from 2004 until 2012.